MarsBased/handbook/how-to-blog.md

 * __Business__: Self-explanatory.
 Same as __Productivity__, __Management__, __Sales__, __Marketing__, __Development__, etc.
 * __Startup Grind__: For Startup Grind posts.
 * __Remote__: For blog posts about remote work, such as best practices, DOs and DON'Ts, etc.
-* __Collaborative post__: For those posts where it's all faces and shit.
+* __Collaborative Post__: For those posts where it's all faces and shit.
 The fun ones.
 * __Guides__: For all these guides and How To blogs.

 There's no fixed number.
 Tags should be used, not abused, and should be all starting with a Capital letter.